Explore NCG

 Adverbs!

 Learning complex and high-level vocabulary is one of the most obvious IELTS writing tips…and you’ve probably done a lot of work with adverbs as part of your IELTS writing practice.
 But there’s a good reason for this.
 For Task 1 in particular, using adverbs can make all the difference when it comes to grade boundaries.
-If you can see that a line on a graph has fallen, decide if it’s “suddenly”, “slowly” or maybe even “gradually” – do this and you’ll be en route to IELTS success.
+If you can see that a line on a graph has fallen, decide if it’s “suddenly”, “slowly” or maybe even “gradually” – do this and you’ll be on route to IELTS success.

-Learn the difference between transitive and intransitive verbs (and separable and inseparable phrasal verbs!)
+Learn the difference between transitive and intransitive verbs

 When you learn a new verb, it’s a good idea to find out whether it’s transitive or intransitive.
 A transitive verb requires an object, but an intransitive verb does not.
 Examples of these would be “produce” (transitive) and “sleep” (intransitive).
 Similarly, a separable phrasal verb is a verb where the verb and preposition can have an object sandwiched between them, such as “take your shoes off”.
 Learning these basic grammar rules will most certainly allow you to improve your IELTS writing.

-Focus on the quality of your language (as we say in English, variety is the spice of life!)
+Focus on the quality of your language

 To improve your IELTS writing, it’s a good idea to incorporate a variety of vocabulary and complex sentence structures.
 But it’s also important to avoid repetition and take extra care with grammar.
 For instance, if it’s appropriate, use “thus” instead of “therefore”, take an extra second to double check your conditionals (mixing “will” and “would” is a common mistake) or see if you can add in an adverb – see tip no. 3 above for more help with this.
 Using variety in your writing and language and polishing it so that it’s completely perfect are by far two of the most useful IELTS writing tips.